Minutes of Clare PPN Plenaries Dec 2022

 We are awaiting final word on a Pobal-funded project that relates to the public consultation process around the Local Economic & Community Plan (LECP).
-The aim of the project is to enshrine socio-economic rights into the LECP.
+The aim of the project is to enshrine socio-economic rights and just transition principles into the LECP.
 This would mean funding of €40,000, which would pay for the person who will do the work (not existing PPN staff).

 COP27 CLIMATE SUMMIT

 Theresa O’Donohoe & Martin Vernon reported on their trip as part of a youth delegation to the COP27 summit.
 All in all, the summit was a talking shop but great to see so much youth protest and ‘humbling’ to meet people from regions whose existence is threatened by climate chaos.
 You can read Theresa’s & Martin’s report at this page:

 CLARE PPN ELECTONS